aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/addchart/_index.md

 ---
 title: addChart
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 70
 url: /php-java/shapecollection/addchart/
 ---

-## addChart(int, float, float, float, float) method
+## addChart(int type, float x, float y, float width, float height)  method

  Creates a new Chart, initialize it with sample series data and settings and adds it to the end of the collection.